 I am Glen Casamassa, Associate Deputy Chief of the National Forest System.
-There are two bills that I have been asked to address.
-I have provided written testimony for the record.
+There are two bills that I have been asked to ad-

 S. 1436, the Nevada Native Nations Land Act, directs the conveyance of approximately 82 acres of land administered by the Forest Service to be held in trust for the Shoshone Paiute Tribes of the Duck Valley Indian Reservation.